spetlr-org/spetlr-tools/README.md

 These tests are located in the `./tests/unit` folder and only require a Python interpreter.
 Pull requests will not be accepted if these tests do not pass.
 If you add new features, please include corresponding tests.

+### CLI and Cluster tests
+During the pre-integration workflow (`.gitub/workflows/pre-integration.yml`) spetlr-tool supported CLI are (should) be tested.

 # General Project Info
 [![Github top language](https://img.shields.io/github/languages/top/spetlr-org/spetlr-tools)](https://github.com/spetlr-org/spetlr-tools)